hdm/jarm-go/README.md

 # jarmscan

-To install jarmscan, download a binary from the [releases](https://github.com/hdm/jarm-go/releases) page or install using `go get -u -v github.com/hdm/jarm-go/cmd/jarmscan`.
+To install jarmscan, download a binary from the [releases](https://github.com/hdm/jarm-go/releases) page or install using `go install github.com/hdm/jarm-go/cmd/jarmscan@latest`.

 To run a scan, provide a list of targets.
 The following examples are all supported: